MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-kpi-summary.md

 ![KPI Summary dashboard](media/ai-csi-kpi-summary-dash.png)

-The KPI (Key Performance Indicator) Summary dashboard gives you a broad overview of your customer service experience, including using natural language understanding (AI) technology to show you topics that are having the greatest impact on volume and resolution time.
+The KPI (Key Performance Indicator) Summary dashboard gives you a broad overview of your customer service experience, including using artificial intelligence (AI) technology to show you topics that are having the greatest impact on volume and resolution time.

 You can display KPI Summary, [Incoming Cases](ai-csi-dash-incoming-cases.md), [Case Resolutions](ai-csi-dash-case-resolutions.md), and [Customer Satisfaction](ai-csi-dash-CSAT.md) dashboards by clicking each dashboard's icon in the navigation pane.
 You can display the [Topic Details](ai-csi-dash-topic-details.md) dashboard by right-clicking a topic in one of the AI Insights charts in those dashboards.
 The KPI Summary dashboard is the default Dynamics 365 AI for Customer Service dashboard.